 A drunken young guy who falls in love with one of his coworkers discovers that everyone around him, including his haughty and arrogant best buddy, is turning into a rhinoceros.
 The narrative of a French village overrun by rhinoceroses is told in Eugene Ionesco’s original absurdist drama, Rhinoceros.

-During the three sequences of the Rhinoceros play, the inhabitants of a small, provincial French town transformed the rhinoceros; Ultimately the only man who does not sacrifice himself to this mass conversion is the central character, Berenger, a jerk-man who first criticized the play for his drinking, restlessness and short life, and later with a rush for his growing irony and obsession.
+During the three sequences of the Rhinoceros play, the inhabitants of a small, provincial French town transform the rhinoceros; Ultimately the only man who does not sacrifice himself to this mass conversion is the central character, Berenger, a jerk-man who first criticized the play for his drinking, restlessness and short life, and later with a rush for his growing irony and obsession.

 To Ionesco’s credit, he articulates this theme subtly throughout the play.
 The first rhino causes little obvious harm; the second one tramples a cat; the following rhinos inflict more property damage; and Jean, dressed as a rhinoceros, assaults Berenger.
 Rhinos are a brutal metaphor for man’s underlying cruel nature.